Saudi Arabia to end ban on women drivers

 In 2015, the year King Salman's reign began, Saudi women were allowed for the first time to vote in local council elections and stood in as candidates.

-And in November of 2016, Prince Alwaleed bin Talal, who does not hold an official government position, urged that the ban be lifted, saying "Stop the debate: Time for women to drive."
+And in November 2016, Prince Alwaleed bin Talal, who does not hold an official government position, urged that the ban be lifted, saying: "Stop the debate: Time for women to drive."

-Saudi Arabia's ambassador to the United States, Prince Khaled bin Salman, said in a statement that the ban did not have anything to do with Islam but said "this was a societal issue."
+Saudi Arabia’s ambassador to the United States, Prince Khalid bin Salman, said in a statement that the ban did not have anything to do with Islam but said “this was a societal issue.”

 "Today, we have a young and vibrant society and the time had come to make this move,” the ambassador said.